Union of People for Education and Science

 The party was formed by a group of politicians who left Yabloko, led by Vyacheslav Vladimirovich Igrunov.
 Their political priorities included social protection, general liberal values, and support for science and education.
 The party received 0.17% of the vote in the 2003 Russian legislative election.
 On October 30, 2004, the party joined a coalition with the Patriotic Party of Russia.
 On March 21, 2005, the party signed an agreement with the Russian Party of Life.
 On August 8, 2006, the Federal Service for State Registration, Cadastre and Cartography ruled that the party lacks the legally required number of members, and it was dissolved in February 2007.

+History

+On 20 February 2003, the party held a protest against an upcoming education reform and the government's proposed reduction in spending on science.
+SLON called on the Russian authorities to abandon their policy of austerity towards education and science.

+In 2003, Vladimir Shakhtin, a member of the Central Council of the party and a prominent opposition figure in the Komi Republic, was elected head of the Inta Urban Okrug.
+In the elections to the regional Duma of the Sverdlovsk Oblast, the SLON bloc received first place.
+In 2006, a criminal case was opened against Shakhtin for failure to comply with the decision of the Arbitration Court of the Republic to accept residential buildings on the city's balance sheet, as a result of which he was removed from the post of head of the city.
+In 2007, the case against Shakhtin was dropped due to his repentance.
+Vladimir Shakhtin himself linked his resignation to his party affiliation and refusal to cooperate with United Russia: